pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

 The discount and benefits varies across partners and more information can be found at <a href="https://hdfcbankdinersclubwellness.poshvine.com/" target="_blank" rel="noopener">official website</a>.

-#### Other benefits
+#### Other Benefits

-- 15% discount at partner restaurants
+- 15% discount at partner restaurants using Good Food Trail dining program
-- 1% cashback on international transactions using Global Value Program (annual fee of Rs.
+- 1% cashback (limited to Rs.
+1,000 per month) on international transactions using Global Value Program (annual fee of Rs.
 199)

 ### Drawbacks